nsinner1/sister-sinner/README.md

 Adam Owada - Natalie Sinner - Dipendra Khatri - Lami Beach

 - 2/22
+chose topic/idea for project
+performed all pre-project work
 - 2/24
+created flow chart
+Implement wand as mouse
+started code for game
 - 2/25
+added 3 more questions to game created form for user to enter name added photos to about us page
 - 2/26
 - 2/26